mathesong/kinfitr/README.md

 2. Each observation forms a row.
 3. Each type of observational unit forms a table.

-Thus, I can create a tidy dataframe from a list of TAC dataframes for each individual
+Thus, I can create a tidy dataframe from a list of TAC dataframes for each individual (these steps are dependent on the state of your data in its raw form.
+In this case, it is stored in a named list of lists, each of which contains a dataframe called *tacdf*, and where the name of each element of the list is *Acronym\_PETNumber\_results*).

 ``` r
 library(tidyverse)